krzemienski/awesome-from-stars/README.md

 * [microsoft/pai](https://github.com/microsoft/pai): Resource scheduling and cluster management for AI
 * [kitsunyan/pakku](https://github.com/kitsunyan/pakku): Pacman wrapper with AUR support
 * [manjaro/pamac](https://github.com/manjaro/pamac): Graphical Package Manager for Manjaro Linux with Alpm, AUR, Appstream, Flatpak and Snap support
+* [lukaszliniewicz/Pandrator](https://github.com/lukaszliniewicz/Pandrator): Turn PDFs and EPUBs into audiobooks, subtitles or videos into dubbed videos (including translation), and more.
+For free.
+Pandrator uses local models, notably XTTS, including voice-cloning (instant, RVC-enhanced, XTTS fine-tuning) and LLM processing.
+It aspires to be a user-friendly app with a GUI, an installer and all-in-one packages.
 * [louisdh/panelkit](https://github.com/louisdh/panelkit): A UI framework that enables panels on iOS.
 * [antoniocasero/Panels](https://github.com/antoniocasero/Panels): Panels is a framework to easily add sliding panels to your application
 * [michaelklishin/pantomime](https://github.com/michaelklishin/pantomime): A tiny Clojure library that deals with MIME types (Internet media types)